Posted in History, Schools

 Oakland Tribune 1977

-Logan grew up on the shores of Lake Temescal, his father, George Logan, stepmother, and brothers and sisters.
+Logan grew up on the shores of Lake Temescal with his father, George Logan, stepmother, and brothers and sisters.

 The Logan Family – The Society of Six

-Later in life, he lived on Chabot Road, close to Lake Temescal.
+Later in life, he resided on Chabot Road, near Lake Temescal.

 SF Examiner Oct 28.
 1991